joelklabo/nostrify/README.md

 "npub1sqqres47s8x9ztva4nn525j5w72l23tvw0rh04t49h3gg5xccq7spvtqzs"
 ```

-By default `Nostrify` sends events publicly.
-If you want to receive events as an encrypted DM set a pubkey in your config file.
+By default `Nostrify` sends events as DMs.
+To receive events as an encrypted DM set a pubkey in your config file.
 You can also set a custom relay here:

 ```
 # Nostrify